alesssia/YAMP/README.md

 where `R1` and `R2` represent the path to the raw data (two compressed FASTQ file), `mysample` is a prefix that will be used to label all the resulting files, `outputdir` is the directory where the results will be stored, and `MODE` is any of the following: < QC, characterisation, complete >.

+Please note that Nextflow is not included in the Docker container and should be installed as explained [here](https://www.nextflow.io/docs/latest/getstarted.html).

 ## Changelog

+### 0.9.3 / 2017-08-30

+ Enhancements:
+ * YAMP can now handle both paired-end and single-end reads
+ * The de-duplication step is now optional and can be skip (default: true)

 ### 0.9.2 / 2017-07-10